-The thing about insanity is that, despite believing in its existence, each of us is certain that we don’t have it.
+The thing about insanity is that, despite believing in its existence, each of us is certain we don’t have it.
 While it might be difficult to determine what, exactly, is the insane, most of us are fairly certain that whatever it is — it’s not who we are or what we’re doing.

 As we slog our way through a year that can best be called Insane, we shouldn’t let the above hesitations stop us from thinking about the subject, which of course first requires that we define it, or at least something close to it.
 We don’t need to get bogged down in language fit for the DSM.
 Instead, I once heard a pretty good working definition that I think will serve us just fine: